 Film Socialisme (2010), The Image Book (2018)

 The first film Jean-Luc Godard released after an unofficial six-year hiatus from cinema, Film Socialisme saw the great auteur return to the limelight with one of his most complete and beautiful works.
-The film begins with an series of incidents taking place on a densely populated cruise ship, using an array of (mostly non-subtitled) languages and clashing cultures to demonstrate the full breadth of globalisation.
+The film begins with a series of incidents taking place on a densely populated cruise ship, using an array of (mostly non-subtitled) languages and clashing cultures to demonstrate the full breadth of globalization.
 Then, typically unrestrained from the boundaries of traditional narrative, Godard turns his eye to myths and the “liberté, égalité, fraternité” motto of France; after all, maybe those two things are one and the same.

 Through hyper-digital camera lenses, blurred images, and static images, the director illuminates the ever-increasing augmentation of technology into life and art.
 Ultimately, Film Socialisme is proof that any medium is at its most inspiring and emboldening when pushing the limits of what it can feasibly exist as.
-It’s no surprise that it was met with animosity by the mainstream Anglo-speaking critical establishment, but for those who have followed the path of Godard’s career and evolution it’s a project of thrilling clarity.
+It’s no surprise that it was met with animosity by the mainstream Anglo-speaking critical establishment, but for those who have followed the path of Godard’s career and evolution, it’s a project of thrilling clarity.

 2018’s The Image Book (Le Livre d’Image) was far warmer received (winning an honorary Palme d’Or), but is no less angular in form and structure.
 In his latest feature, Jean-Luc Godard eschews any sort of story to create something resembling a documentary essay, one casting its net typically far and wide into the global landscape of politics, war, and culture.
-In many ways it dovetails nicely with Goodbye to Language, the director’s dabble in 3D released four years prior, but The Image Book feels a slightly more vivacious and humane film.
+In many ways, it dovetails nicely with Goodbye to Language, the director’s dabble in 3D released four years prior, but The Image Book feels a slightly more vivacious and humane film.

 True to its title, it is an invigorating celebration and critique of the power and beauty of the moving image: its ability to capture the greatest and worst aspects of the human condition.
-From Eisenstein to Bay, the director carefully selects footage from over 150 films, recalling the vivacious passion for cinema present in Histoire(s) du Cinéma, but with a renewed nuance and sense of purpose.
-It’s a film of intangible beauty and indescribable effect, and a fitting coda to a career that of endless innovation, influence and genius, and a worthy final selection on which to conclude this lengthy overview.
+From Eisenstein to Bay, the director carefully selects footage from over 150 films, recalling the vivacious passion for cinema present in Histoire(s) du Cinéma, but with a renewed nuance and a sense of purpose.
+It’s a film of intangible beauty and indescribable effect, and a fitting coda to a career that of endless innovation, influence, and genius, and a worthy final selection on which to conclude this lengthy overview.